top of page

 As a psychosocial theorist of change, my clients choose to work with me to receive individualized support for the key concepts I also teach in my classes.
 These themes include:

-Reflecting on positionality: I teach how men can learn a mindfulness-based feminism and how unequal distribution of "invisible" domestic, emotional, and reproductive labor effects relationships, especially for heterosexual partnerships.
+Reflecting on positionality: For example, I teach how men can learn a mindfulness-based feminism and how unequal distribution of "invisible" domestic, emotional, and reproductive labor effects relationships, especially for heterosexual partnerships.
 I help women unpack how they experience patriarchy and other intersecting systems.
 I help white folks (or those with proximity to white identity) unpack where their unexamined conditioning is blocking relational growth, accountability, and meaningful participation in challenging racial injustices.

 Doing integration work: All of us of all genders, sexuality, race and class positions can re-find a more integrated sense of voice, suturing the parts of ourself we split off to conform and survive within systems marked by abuse of power.
 We will explore language to name these systems and their impacts on relationships—systems like histories of patriarchy, white supremacy, and mind-body disconnection, and how these systems effected our family and early childhood experiences of emotional and physical survival.